 You are now installing a component which can dramatically improve the performance of any multi-zone audio system, especially those utilizing in-wall speakers.
-The Architect Model 500 & 700 are American-designed, American-built "set and forget" component which will provide a lifetime of trouble-free service.
+The Architect Models 560, 735 and 760 are American-designed, American-built "set and forget" components which will provide a lifetime of trouble-free audio enjoyment.

-The Architect Model 500 & 700 are made by the only electronics company in the world that specializes in equalizers, signal processors and audio analyzers.
+The Architect Models 560, 735 and 760 are made by AudioControl, the only electronics company in the world that specializes in equalizers, signal processors and audio analyzers.
 And the company whose professional sound division sells the most popular one-third octave real time analyzer in the world, the SA-3050.

 AudioControl's passion for high quality, meticulous attention to detail and pro sound heritage shows itself in the dozens of awards we have won for our designs, products and service.
 Now, as when we began, our greatest satisfaction is our reputation for sonic excellence and reliability among people just like you throughout the world.